PeiMu/tpch-postgre/README.md

 * ~~add define for PostgreSQL to support `LIMIT N` for `qgen`~~ Deleted since PostgreSQL 14.10 doesn't support this
 * adjust `Makefile` defaults

+### Modifications based on QuerySplit

+The following modifications have been added based on a SOTA paper.
+Ignore the related scripts for the common use.

+* add some environment settings, in `generate_pure_queries.sh` and `generate_queries.sh`
+* generate QuerySplit configs, in `generate_query_split.sh`

 ## Pre-Request

 ### Linux